hamelsmu/python-notes/blog/content/post/py.md

 ![](cpu.jpg) Credit:[^4]

-### Understand the world of Python concurrency: threads, processes, coroutines and asynchronous programming with a realistic examples.
+**Understand the world of Python concurrency: threads, processes, coroutines and asynchronous programming with a realistic examples.**

 # Motivation

-As [a data scientist who is spending more and more time on software engineering](https://hamel.dev/), I was recently forced to confront an ugly gap in my knowledge of Python: concurrency.
+As [a data scientist who is spending more time on software engineering](https://hamel.dev/), I was recently forced to confront an ugly gap in my knowledge of Python: concurrency.
 To be honest, I never completely understood how the terms async, threads, pools and coroutines were different and how these mechanisms could work together.
 Whenever I encountered talks or material that mentioned these terms, I was unable to grasp related concepts or follow along.

 Furthermore, I was guilty of incorrectly applying these mechanisms due to my lack of understanding.
 For example, I avoided using threads completely in favor of processes all the time.
 Most importantly, every time I tried to learn about the subject, the examples were a bit too abstract for me, and I hard time internalizing how everything worked.